-Pool or Spa water can get hazy or cloudy, this can be caused by an accumulation of contaminants in the water such as bacteria, algae, body oils, lotions and minerals.
+Haze or cloudy water is caused by an accumulation of contaminants in the water such as bacteria, algae, body oils, lotions and minerals.
 Two of the major factors of haze or cloudy water are causes of not enough filtration and improper chemical balance.
-The pool pump and filter should run at least 8-12 hours a day.
+The pump and filter should run at least 8-12 hours a day.
 If the weather is bad or if it’s hot and humid you should run the filter more often.
 To determine if the haze is caused by a chemical imbalance you can test the water with your test strips or you can bring in a water sample.

-HOW OFTEN SHOULD I CLEAN MY SAND FILTER ON MY POOL?
+HOW OFTEN SHOULD I CLEAN MY SAND FILTER?

 It’s recommended to clean your filter twice a season, once in the middle of summer and again at time of closing.